kythonlk/kythonlk-portfolio/src/content/blog/react-native-live-chat-app.md

 ---
-title: 'Maximizing Productivity with LazyVim and Windows Terminal'
+title: 'How to Create a React Native Live Chat App with a Go Backend Using WebSocket'
 description: 'How to Create a React Native Live Chat App with a Go Backend Using WebSocket'
 pubDate: 'Jan 10, 2025'
 heroImage: '/data/post-2-image.jpg'